-After tinkering a bit with Stitches, I am very excited to see the improvements in DX, variant-first support, and performance being made in the CSS-in-JS space!
+After tinkering a bit with Stitches, I am very excited to see the improvements in DX, variant-first support, and performance in the CSS-in-JS space!
 Definitely give their documentation a peruse to see all the brilliance being done.

-While exploring this library, I found a small theming gotcha when integrating it with my Gatsby site.
+While exploring this library, I found a small theming gotcha when integrating it with my Gatsby static site.
 If you are curious about using Stitches with Gatsby supporting a dark theme, read on to see my current solution.

 Here is the final required code used in the site's SRR step: